nmarsollier/nmarsollier/README.md

 **Project**: Prismacolor+

 - Developed Prismacolor+, a customer acquisition project.
+- Acted as Technical Leader, overseeing the architecture and development of the Android platform.
 - Implemented Eventual MVI architecture, Coroutines with flows, and Koin Dependency Injection.
 - Utilized technologies including Android SDK, Kotlin, Azure, Retrofit, Jetpack Compose, Figma, Slack, and Coil.
+- Coordinated with cross-functional teams to ensure seamless integration and delivery of features.
+- Implemented best practices for code quality, testing, and deployment.
+- Mentored junior developers and provided guidance on architectural decisions.

 ### PayPal